Last Updated on 30/10/2025 by Silvija Meilunaite

 Types of Breath Work Techniques

-1. Pranayama is an ancient yogic practice centred around breath control.
-Pranayama techniques apply various rhythms of breathing developed to purify, energise, and balance your body and mind, from calming and grounding methods like Ujjayi (Ocean Breath) to energising and revitalising practices like Kapalabhati (Skull Shining Breath).
-Pranayama breathing is practised fast and slow and has three phrases: Inhale, hold, exhale.
-Pranayama is practised alongside yoga.
+It is an ancient yogic practice centered around breath control.
+Pranayama techniques apply various rhythms of breathing developed to purify, energize, and balance your body and mind, from calming and grounding methods like Ujjayi (Ocean Breath) to energizing and revitalizing practices like Kapalabhati (Skull Shining Breath).
+Pranayama breathing is practiced fast and slow and has three phrases: Inhale, hold, exhale.
+Pranayama is practiced alongside yoga.
 (1)

-2. Rebirthing Breathwork: This technique, created by Leonard Orr in the late 1960s, focuses on releasing suppressed traumatic memories, including birth, through connected and conscious breathing.
+This technique, created by Leonard Orr in the late 1960s, focuses on releasing suppressed traumatic memories, including birth, through connected and conscious breathing.
 Breaths are taken in a continuous, rhythmic cycle without pauses between inhalation and exhalation.
+Traditionally, rebirthing breathwork is practiced lying down, breathing through the mouth.
 Rebirth breathwork is practiced in one-to-one sessions with a trained practitioner.
-(2)
+(2) I have been a part of a rebirthing breathwork practice multiple times and had a profound experience.
+It helped me heal a very old trauma that I have been carrying all my life.
+It was mentally hard practice, which brought out many suppressed emotions, but it was definitely life-changing.

-3. Holotropic Breathwork: Developed in the 1970s by Stanislav and Christina Grof, this involves rapid breathing (hyperventilation) supported by music and bodywork to induce altered states of consciousness for therapeutic and spiritual growth.
+Developed in the 1970s by Stanislav and Christina Grof, this involves rapid breathing (hyperventilation) supported by music and bodywork to induce altered states of consciousness for therapeutic and spiritual growth.
 (3) A practitioner ‘SITTER’ supports the session of the ‘BREATHER’, but it is mostly silent.
+Holotronic is a very deep breathwork that is practiced with eyes closed, lying down.
 It lasts 1 to 3 hours and ends with mandala drawing and sharing.
 (4)

-4. Box Breathing: a straightforward technique that anyone can do without any preparation or assistance from others.
+a straightforward technique that anyone can do without any preparation or assistance from others.
 It is used to reduce stress and improve concentration.
 It involves breathing in, holding, exhaling, and holding again, all for an equal amount of time.
-(5)
+(5) Start with something that is quite easy to do, like 4 seconds, and progress to 6, 8 seconds.

 Potential Benefits of Breathwork